 They are too bulky to take with you if you need to leave your vehicle.

 If frozen, they will be virtually impossible to defrost.
 And you won’t be able to share/trade water like you could with small bottles of water.
-However, this is still the easiest, affordable way to store a lot of water in your car.
+However, this is still the easiest, most affordable way to store a lot of water in your car.

 See this post for my other picks for the best water storage containers.